Muzammal-Naseer/starter-academic/content/authors/ahmed/_index.md

 # Role/position
 # role: BS Student, Lahore University of Management Sciences,  <span style="color:#117A65">1xICLR</span>
 role: Before joining, he was a BS student at the Lahore University of Management Sciences.
-He went on to join ETH Zurich as a Master's Student,  <span style="color:#117A65">1xICLR</span>
+He went on to join ETH Zurich as a Master's Student.
+He published <span style="font-size:120%;color:#117A65">**1xICLR**</span> paper with us.

 # Organizations/Affiliations
 organizations: